Bruce Goff: Post-war period

 Goff obtained a teaching position with the School of Architecture at the University of Oklahoma in 1942.
 Despite being largely self-taught, Goff was named chairman of the school in 1943.
 This was his most productive period.
 In his private practice, Goff built a large number of residences in the American Midwest, developing his singular style of organic architecture that was client- and site-specific.
 His former students included Leon Quincy Jackson.

-In 1955, Goff, who was homosexual, was accused of "endangering the morals of a minor", as homosexuality was not socially acceptable and was punishable by law in Oklahoma in 1955.
-Although, historians and writers have expressed their belief that Goff was politically forced from his position specifically for being homosexual, University of Oklahoma president George Lynn Cross organized a group of OU students and faculty to help defend Goff.
-Together, they encouraged him to stay at OU and fight the charges.
-Despite the support of the university community, Goff chose to resign.
+In 1955, Goff, who was gay, became the subject of a smear campaign then common in U.S. colleges and universities.
+Homosexuality was illegal in Oklahoma and he was accused of "endangering the morals of a minor".
+Although University of Oklahoma president George Lynn Cross organized a group of OU students and faculty to help defend Goff and encouraged him to fight the charges, Goff resigned.
 Former students of Goff include Mickey Muennig.